ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 <div align="left">
     <img src="media/Utilities/aku_p_end.jpg"></img>
 </div>

 1️⃣ Attempts to connect to all Pods, which are connected with the current Pod.
 Since Pods are terminated sequentially, connection errors can occur when attempting to connect to already deleted Pods.
 This is an expected behavior.

 2️⃣ Sends the replication change logs to the replication objects of current Pod by executing 'ALTER REPLICATION *replication_name* FLUSH ALL'.
-If the aku property AKU_FLUSH_TIMEOUT_AT_START sets to 0, this step is skipped.
+If the AKU_FLUSH_TIMEOUT_AT_START property is set to 0, this step is skipped.

 3️⃣ Requests to perform "ALTER REPLICATION *replication_name* STOP" on all Pods related to current Pod.

 4️⃣ Requests to perform "ALTER REPLICATION *replication_name* RESET" on all Pods related to current Pod.
+If the AKU_REPLICATION_RESET_AT_END property is set to 0, this step is skipped.

 > ⚠️ `aku -p end` command should be performed before stopping the Altibase server.